psin007/Individual-Problems/README.md

 # Individual Problems
-Individual problems and their solutions - Java /  JavaScript / Python
+Individual problems and their solutions in java from Leetcode, Hackerrank and Cracking the coding Interview